Krule/HTML5-Email-element-validation-jQuery-plugin/README.md

 # Simple email validate #
-Simple, email validation plugin for HTML 5 input type email element.
+Simple email validation plugin for HTML 5 input type email element.
 Activates on submit and blur (if field is not empty) event.
 Does not require any additional markup.
 ## Usage example ##
 ### HTML ###
     <input name="some_name" type="email">